John-R-Wallace-NOAA/FishNIRS/Bias_Correction/README.md

     plot(TMA_Pred); abline(0, 1)

 Using predict.lowess() from my toolbox [which uses stats::splinefun()], the difference between TMA and NN_Pred is fitted against NN_Pred using lowess().
 The difference upon being added to NN_Pred is plotted with lowess smoothed lines using lowess.line() [which depends on predict.lowess()].
+My toolbox function browsePlot() will also be downloaded used for plotting.

      predict.lowess <-
      function(loFit, newdata = loFit$x, method = c("fmm", "periodic", "natural", "monoH.FC", "hyman"), ties = mean) {